Programs & Resources

 Although Out for Justice is not a direct service organization, we acknowledge that it often takes time for policy reform and legislation to manifest into tangible changes for returning citizens.
 Because of this, we provide our own programs and resources to ensure our members’ successful reintegration into society.

-After playing an integral role in passing legislation in 2015 that restored voting rights to 40,000 formerly incarcerated Marylanders, OFJ works to implement this legislation by bringing returning citizens to the polls during major elections.
+After playing an integral role in passing legislation in 2015 that restored voting rights to 40,000 formerly incarcerated Marylanders, OFJ continues to work to implement this legislation by providing voter education, voter registration, and bringing returning citizens to the polls during major elections by:

 Registering returning citizens at East Baltimore's probation and parole sites

-Registering individuals with misdemeanor convictions, those on pre-trial, and those awaiting bail
+Registering individuals with misdemeanor convictions and those on pre-trial

 Creating public awareness campaigns like our #ValueMyVote campaign